mclark610/customers/README.md

   The object is to work with the grid control, working with different data feeds and other libraries.

 Awesome:
-  Php and applying MVC to web design is awesome!
+  PHP and applying MVC to web design is awesome!